 For starters, having a solid number to work with is important.
 Staying within that bracket when making a purchase gives a bit of breathing room down the line.
 Moreover, the whole process shows exactly where you stand financially.
 Going through a pre-approval and sticking with your budget means that you will be able to own, maintain and pay off your home in relative comfort.

-The pre-approval means you’ve got the bank’s trust and this can really help at offer time.
-Think about it from the sellers view point; two offers, one conditional on financing and the other pre-approved.
+The pre-approval can really help at offer time.
+Think about it from the sellers view point; two offers, one pre-approved and the other isn’t.
 The offers are the exact same otherwise.
 Which one would you entertain first?
-Being pre-approved means you are serious about buying.
-Anything less puts you into tire kicker territory and your agent better be great at convincing the seller otherwise.